 Cut and Come Again Salad

 Cut and come again salad leaves are now really popular, and I can definitely see why.
 As you pick, new leaves come through, meaning they’re a great value for money crop as well as a good use of space.

 Sow directly in a block or row, and just let the leaves come up.
 Pick when they’re small for the sweetest, most delicate leaves.
 A row of cut and come again will last you a couple of months.

 The seeds are small though, so if your soil is hard from the sun, try covering the row with multi-purpose compost.
 This is a much softer surface for the seeds to poke up through.

-You can also try cut and come again varieties in containers.
-Troughs and window planters make perfect vessels for growing salad leaves, and are an excellent choice if you’re lacking in space.
+You can also try to cut and come again varieties in containers.
+Troughs and window planters make perfect vessels for growing salad leaves and are an excellent choice if you’re lacking in space.

 And remember, don’t stop sowing lettuce and salad!
 Successional sowings, every 2-3 weeks, will keep you in leaves all through the summer.

 You can even harvest salad leaves in the winter too, and you don’t necessarily need a greenhouse.
 Peppery Oriental greens, such as Mizuna, Green in Snow, and Serifon are incredibly hardy and will provide cut and come again crops when the weather turns.

 I sow rows around August time, and in the past, it has only been the snow that has killed the crops off.
 Of course, if you’ve got a greenhouse there is a good chance of feasting on fresh winter salad leaves even when the days are short and the temperatures cold.